 Education

 Members attend regular lab meetings and seminars, journal clubs, and other events such as annual BIDMC research retreats.
-Additionally, we often attend and present at national conferences such as the Society for Neuroscience (SfN) Annual Meeting.
-Additionally, members regularly attend joint lab meetings that spur collaboration and future projects.
+We often attend and present at national conferences such as the Society for Neuroscience (SfN) Annual Meeting.
+Additionally, members regularly attend joint lab meetings to spur collaboration and identify novel research avenues.

 Outreach